 £12,000 divided by £130 = 92 months; 92 months divided by 12 = c8 years

 The length of your DMP can only be estimated.
-The actual time it will last may increase or reduce depending a range of factors such as interest charges and your personal circumstances.
+The actual time it will last may increase or reduce depending on the amount you pay, interest charges and your personal circumstances.

-Will Interest Charges extend the length of a Debt Management Plan?
+Will Interest Charges affect how long a Debt Management Plan lasts?